Pro/open62541-esp32/README.md

 1. Ethernet Helper Configuration
     a.
 WiFi SSID
     b.
 WiFi Password
     c.
-Use custom hostname (or Static IPv4 alternatively)
+Use custom hostname (or Static IPv4 alternatively).
+It is recommended to use a hostname which ends with `.local` (e.g. "esp-opcua.local").
+This allows other PCs to resolve the hostname using mDNS.
 2. Set the correct value for your Serial flasher config.
     a.
 Flash SPI Mode -> QIO
     a.
 Flash SPI speed -> 40 Mhz